What is chronic pancreatitis?

 - You have symptoms of chronic pancreatitis

 Your healthcare provider will examine your belly.
 You will also be asked about your drinking history and any family history of pancreatic disease or cystic fibrosis.
 Blood and imaging tests are an important part of your diagnosis.
 They can include:

 - Blood tests.
 They will look for high levels of two pancreatic enzymes, amylase and lipase.
 These may spill into your blood.
 Other tests may show blockage or damage of your gallbladder.
 They can also be used to check for certain inherited conditions.
 You may need vitamin levels and other lab tests.

 - CT scan.
 This test creates a 3-D image of your pancreas, using X-rays and a computer.

 - Abdominal ultrasound.
 This test uses sound waves to create an image of your pancreas.

 - Endoscopic ultrasound.
 This test uses a long, thin tube (endoscope) that is put through your mouth and into your stomach and upper intestine.
 An ultrasound on the scope makes images of the pancreas and gallbladder ducts.

 - Magnetic resonance cholangiopancreatography.
-This test uses images made with radio waves, a strong magnet, and a computer.
-In some MRI tests, you will need to have dye injected.
-The dye shows your pancreas and the ducts of your gallbladder.
+This test makes images using radio waves, a strong magnet, and a computer.
+In some MRI tests, you will need to have dye injected to show a more detailed image of your pancreas and the ducts of your gallbladder.